 We want complete transparency for our investors

-All of Hatch's revenue comes from two places: our exchange fees and our brokerage fees.
-That's it - there's nothing else generating revenue for us.
+Hatch platform revenue comes from two places: our exchange fees and our brokerage fees.
+That's it - there's nothing else generating revenue for the Hatch platform.

 Our exchange fees are as low as we can reasonably offer (you'll get a better deal transferring NZD to USD through Hatch than you would from banks, and often we're even cheaper than services like Transferwise).